Homological dimensions of Schur algebras $S(p,2p)$ and an Auslander-type correspondence: Preliminaries

+In \citep[Corollary B.6.]{zbMATH07389875}, the composition factors of each Specht module are described and consequently the composition factors of all projective indecomposable modules.
+Here, by displaying a module $P$ in the form $ $ we mean that $P$ fits into an exact sequence $0\rightarrow \rightarrow P \rightarrow \rightarrow 0$.
+This way the Specht filtration of $P$ is the one built from the one of $ $ at the bottom and the one $ $ in the upper part of the filtration.
+For modules $M$ displayed as $ $ there exists a filtration with subquotients $N_4$, $N_2\oplus N_3$ and $N_1$.
+In particular, such modules $M$ admit more than one Specht filtration.
+One such filtration is given by $0=M_5\subset M_4\subset M_3\subset M_2\subset M_1=M$ with $M_i/M_{i+1}\cong N_i$ for $i=1, \ldots, 4$.
+Moreover, whenever $S^{\lambda}$ occurs in the layer directly below $S^{\mu}$ in the projective module for $\mu$ then there is an indecomposable module containing $S^{\lambda}$ with quotient $S^{\mu}$, which has simple socle and top, except in the three cases where a line segment $\diagup$ appears.
+Then for the two quotients with no line segment there is no such module.

-The fact that the projective modules $P^{\la s \ra}$ can be displayed in such a form is a consequence of the following.
+These modules of the form $ $ are either Brauer induced, or they exist, by the following lemma.
+In particular, the next lemma shows that the projective modules $P^{\la s \ra}$ can be displayed in the form presented above.

 \begin{Lemma} Let $2 \leq s\leq p-1$.
-Up to isomorphism, there is a unique indecomposable module with two Specht quotients, containing $S^{\la p, s\ra}$ and with quotient $S^{\la s\ra}$.
+Up to isomorphism, there is a unique indecomposable module with two Specht subquotients, containing $S^{\la p, s\ra}$ and with quotient $S^{\la s\ra}$.
 This module has a simple socle and a simple top. \end{Lemma}

-\begin{proof} By Theorem B.4 of \cite{zbMATH07389875}, the projective $P^{\la s\ra}$ has a factor module with two Specht quotients, from the fact that it has a Specht filtration and we know the label of its Specht quotients.
+\begin{proof} By Theorem B.4 of \cite{zbMATH07389875}, the projective module $P^{\la s\ra}$ has a factor module with two Specht subquotients, from the fact that it has a Specht filtration and we know the label of its Specht subquotients.
 Such a module has a simple top.
-Similarly, the injective hull of $P^{\la p, s\ra}$ has a submodule with two Specht quotients and with the same labels, and it has a simple socle.
+Similarly, the injective hull of $P^{\la p, s\ra}$ has a submodule with two Specht subquotients and with the same labels, and it has a simple socle.
 We show that ${\rm Ext}_B^1(S^{\la s\ra}, S^{\la p, s\ra}) = k$.

 By Remark \ref{rmk2dot4dot4}, ${\rm Hom}_B(S^{\la s \ra}, S^{\la p, s\ra}) = k$ and we see that also ${\rm Hom}_B(P^{\la s\ra}, S^{\la p, s\ra}) = k$.

 By applying ${\rm Hom}_B(-, S^{\la p, s\ra})$ to the exact sequence \ $0\to \Omega^1(S^{\la s\ra}) \to P^{\la s\ra} \to S^{\la s\ra} \to 0$, we deduce that ${\rm Ext}_B^1(S^{\la s\ra}, S^{\la p, s\ra}) \cong {\rm Hom}_B(\Omega^1(S^{\la s\ra}), S^{\la p, s\ra})$.